China refuses cancer treatment abroad for Nobel winner Liu Xiaobo

 A Chinese foreign ministry spokesman dismissed the ambassador's appeal.

-"Liu Xiaobo is a Chinese citizen," said Lu Kang at a regular press briefing.
+"Liu Xiaobo is a Chinese citizen," said Lu Kang at a regular press briefing Wednesday.
 "Why should we discuss his case with other countries?"

 Liu's plight has become a rallying point for activists in Hong Kong, which is hosting Chinese President Xi Jinping as part of festivities to mark 20 years of Chinese rule in the former British colony.